ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 ## Introduction

 **Research Question:**
-How does the American newspaper *The New York Times* represent third world countries (like Iraq, Somalia and Bhirma etc,) through images in contemporary society in comparison to first world countries (like the United States and other Western countries)?
+How does the American newspaper *The New York Times* represent third world countries (like Iraq, Somalia and Birma etc,) through images in contemporary society in comparison to first world countries (like the United States and other Western countries)?

 **Product:**
 We hope to find a pattern in the images accompanying the online articles.
 In order to look for patterns we will visualize the images on a geographical map (interface).